fxch-ltd/REDIS-Mirror/README.md

 - WSP Redis instance as the master
 - Stream-Writeable Replica at the Exchange
-- Special ACL configuration to allow limited writes to the replica
+- Special ACL configuration to allow limited writes to the replica and reading of CI values

 This unique configuration enables secure, real-time communication while maintaining data integrity.